EssentialsX/Website/Locale.md

 ## Colours

-If you decide to edit the locale files with a standard text editor, you may notice lots of text like '\u00a7'.
-These are Unicode character escapes, which allow you to represent symbols and letters which do not exist in ASCII within an ASCII file.
-The most common of these you will see is '\u00a7' which represents the **section symbol** (&sect;), used in Minecraft to make colour codes.
-Other languages such as those that use their own alphabets or use non-standard characters will also need to use these codes.
-Many Java IDEs will do the conversion to and from Unicode automatically, or you can use a tool like [this](https://native2ascii.net/) to manually convert them.
+If you have an older messages file, you may notice lots of text like `\u00a7`.
+These are Unicode character escapes, but are no longer needed in modern versions of EssentialsX which support UTF-8 files, and you can convert these to UTF-8 characters `§` using a tool such as [Interactive native2ascii](https://native2ascii.net/).

+To use RGB colour codes, you will need to use Spigot's `§x§R§R§G§G§B§B` format, where RRGGBB come from the colour's hexadecimal code.
+You can also use [legacy colour codes (`§0` to `§f`)](https://minecraft.gamepedia.com/Formatting_codes#Color_codes) and [formatting codes](https://minecraft.gamepedia.com/Formatting_codes#Formatting_codes).

 ## Example